 A child with poor visual-spatial skills may affect a child’s ability to lay work out well on the page and can make his handwriting looks messy.
 Letters may be irregularly sized, or the child may struggle to use the lines properly.

-- Fine Motor Skills- handwriting is moreaffected bythe child’s ability to manipulate or control the pencil.
+Handwriting is more affected by the child’s ability to manipulate or control the pencil.
 In-hand manipulation (dexterity) and finger skills have been shown to have the most impact on handwriting for children.

 Children who struggle with these skills may hold the pencil too tightly, or press too hard on the paper when writing.
 Sometimes they may scribble “uncontrollably” to give themselves proprioceptive feedback.
 They may also feel the need to keep their heads close to their work to watch while they write, trying to get as much visual feedback as possible to compensate for their poor sensory feedback.

-- Orthographic Coding skills- which enables a childtoremember what a word or letter looks like, and then to write it down as needed.
+This enables a child to remember what a word or letter looks like, and then to write it down as needed.
 Children with poor orthographic coding skills easily forget how a letter is formed and may thus form it differently each time they write it, even writing it different ways within the same writing task.
-Or they may retrace parts of the letter trying to figure out where the next part goes.
+They may even retrace parts of the letter trying to figure out where the next part goes.
 This can cause their handwriting to look untidy.

-A lesson in handwriting for children with poor motor planning skills is like a brand new lesson for them each time. they may really struggle to carry over what they have learned in previous lessons.
+A lesson in handwriting for children with poor motor planning skills is like a brand new lesson for them each time.
+They may really struggle to carry over what they have learned in previous lessons.
 Poor motor planning (dyspraxia) may thus affect all the other areas discussed here (such as fine motor skills, visual motor coordination, orthographic coding, etc).